JTaisey389/reading-notes/class102.md

 - Feed the venus fly trap
 - Ice cubes for Orchid

-This is an unordered list
-+ Chase the squirrel
-+ Check on the pumpkins
-+ Eggplant

 ### This is how you create an ordered list
 ##### Numerical list can easily be created by typing in number, and a description.
 This is an ordered list